PortsMaster/PortMaster-New/ports/voidstranger/README.md

 -Thanks to the Portmaster Discord for their support.
 -Thanks to the System Erasure Discord group of modding enthusiasts (@gooeyPhantasm for testing, @skirlez & @Malkav0 for gml palette implementation, @skirlez, @AbbyV and @Fayti1703 for coding fixes).

--Custom palettes that are/will be included from the System Erasure Discord:
+-Custom palettes that are included from the System Erasure Discord:
     "ZERORANGER (FAMILIORANGE)" by gooeyPhantasm
     "GB GREEN" by gooeyPhantasm
     "GB POCKET" by gooeyPhantasm